It’s the talk of the town – but fear not, SWIFT’s financial messaging standard ISO 20022 isn’t all that complicated.

 - The use of xml syntax as an international open standard helps interoperability, enabling automated transfers and straight through processing across entire processing chains

-Eventually, standardisation will lead to enriched data carried in payments messages to enhance analytics, improve compatibility across technology platforms, improve fraud prevention measures and create opportunities for collaboration.
+Eventually, standardisation will lead to enriched data carried in payments messages to enhance analytics, improve compatibility and compliance across technology platforms, improve fraud prevention measures and create opportunities for collaboration.